We take every aspect of your personal profile into consideration when calculating your admissions chances.

-At Penn, learning and growth happen outside of the classrooms, too.
-How will you explore the community at Penn?
-Consider how this community will help shape your perspective and identity, and how your identity and perspective will help shape this community.
+How will you explore community at Penn?
+Consider how Penn will help shape your perspective and identity, and how your identity and perspective will help shape Penn.
+(150-200 words)

 Please list pre-dental or pre-medical experience.
 This experience can include but is not limited to observation in a private practice, dental clinic, or hospital setting; dental assisting; dental laboratory work; dental or medical research, etc. Please include time allotted to each activity, dates of attendance, location, and description of your experience.
 If you do not have any predental or premedical experience, please indicate what you have done that led you to your decision to enter dentistry.